microchip-pic-avr-examples/avr128db48-cnano-opamp-demo-fw-studio/README.md

 A brand new AVR128DB48 Curiosity Nano comes with this code in this repository already programmed.
 It can be reprogrammed to the AVR128DB48 by copying the [hex file](Debug/avr128db48-cnano-opamp-demo-fw.hex) to the CURIOSITY virtual drive.
-It is also possible to open the .atsln file and program the device using Atmel Studio 7.
+It is also possible to open the .atsln file and program the device using Microchip Studio 7.

 ## Operation